BNasmith/PTForsyth/PTFWorkofChrist.md

 of Christ set up a real and actual kingdom of holiness.
 It is a point which it is easier for faith to realise than for theology to explain.
-But the answer would lie along this line : What
+But the answer would lie along this line: What
 Christ presented to God for His complete joy and satisfaction was a perfect racial obedience.
 It was not the perfect obedience of a saintly